COSC-3380-Team-7/frontend/README.md

 ###  Cost Analysis of Animal Food Data Report Query:

-- This query calculates the stats on food consumption and cost per animal, including the total food eaten, the food type, and the food cost relative to purchase price.
-It combines data by joining multiple tables (animals, animalfoodeaten, animalfood, animalfoodpurchases), filtering for valid food quantities, grouping by animal name and food details, and ordering the results by animal name and food name.
+- This query calculates the total quantity and cost of food consumed by each animal, broken down by food name and type, while also determining the cumulative purchase cost for each type of food consumed.

 ```sql
 SELECT